avinetworks/avi-horizon-dashboard/README.rst

     AVI_LBAAS_FULL_READONLY_UI = True

+   NOTE: Set only one of the above in your config file.

 7. (Optional) The default name for the full LBaaS panel is "Loadbalancers".
 You can change it to a custom name using the following setting::